hjl888990/downloads-content/_posts/oneplus-x/oneplus_x_oxygenos_3.1.0_community_build.md

 * Language localization is still being improved

 If you find any other issues, please let us know using [this form](https://goo.gl/forms/ajT1iQ6yN2ak7KDv2).

+*** Note: We’ve reached our desired number of beta testers, so this download has been disabled.
+Thank you to everyone who participated and provided feedback!*